 In Iraq, rules for evaluating claims have changed.
 Before President Bush declared major combat operations over, in May 2003, commanders considered most checkpoint shootings to be combat-related.
 Lt.
 Gen. Peter W. Chiarelli, the former commander of day-to-day operations in Iraq, stiffened rules at checkpoints.
 In late 2003, as more Iraqis were accidentally injured or killed, the Army began offering condolence payments.
 It has not always worked as planned, said Sarah Holewinski, the executive director of the Campaign for Innocent Victims in Conflict, a nonprofit group in Washington.
 “Sometimes families would get paid and sometimes their neighbors wouldn’t,” she said.
 “It caused a lot of resentments among the Iraqis, which is ironic because it was a program specifically meant to foster good will.”
-NYT - READ IT ALL
+NYT - READ IT ALLDavid Seaton's News Links

 Here is a photo from the New York Times of an Iraqi lady getting paid $2000 for her dead husband.
 Cheap, huh?
 DS